 As net sales have decreased, the Company now has a lower need for working capital.
-Because the Company can sufficiently fund the capital investment for store remodeling with its internal funds (retained earnings and depreciation), more and more debts are being repaid.
-As a result, the equity ratio has risen further.
+The Company can sufficiently fund the capital investment for store remodeling with its internal funds (retained earnings and depreciation).
 Although free cash flow is positive, unlike the previous term, the Company does not plan to repay debts further in the current term.
 Taking into consideration the need to respond to the novel coronavirus, the Company intends to maintain sufficient cash and deposits in order to be ready to take the next actions on offense.